fraserxu/jsconf-china-2016-talk/slides.md

 });
 ```

-???
-jQuery is great.
-Without jQuery I would not be a front-end developer.

 ---
 class: center

-## Prior art - JavaScript MV* Patterns
+## MV* Patterns

 > Model–view–controller (MVC) is a software architectural pattern for implementing user interfaces on computers.
-It divides a given software application into three interconnected parts, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.[1][2]
+It divides a given software application into three interconnected parts, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.

 ![mvc](./images/mvc.png)